The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Replacement cost coverage may allow homeowners to repair or replace their eligible belongings at today’s market value following a covered claim.
 While most homeowners insurance policies include replacement cost value for dwelling and other structures coverage, personal property is often issued at actual cash value, unless the homeowner pays to increase this coverage.
 Understanding what replacement cost is and how it differs from actual cash value and market value may help you make an informed decision when purchasing home insurance.

 What is replacement cost?

-The value of most things depreciates over time, including your personal belongings and the materials used to build your home originally.
-A standard HO-3 home insurance policy will usually include replacement cost coverage for your dwelling and other structures, which means that the insurance company will pay for the covered structures to be rebuilt with materials at current costs up to your coverage limit.
-The same policy will usually only cover your personal belongings at actual cash value, or their current market value, including depreciation, unless you opt to pay more for an endorsement including replacement cost coverage for belongings.
+The value of most things depreciates over time, including your personal belongings and the materials used to build your home.
+A standard HO-3 home insurance policy will usually include replacement cost value (RCV) for your dwelling and other structures coverage, which means that the insurance company will pay for the covered structures to be rebuilt with materials at current costs up to your coverage limits.
+The same policy may only cover your personal belongings at actual cash value (ACV), or their replacement cost minus depreciation, unless you opt to add an endorsement for replacement cost coverage for personal belongings.